grdmunoz/ranked-choice-app/README.md

 Please try not to spend more than 2-3 hours in total on this assignment.
-You are not expected to complete all of the above steps but you should try to complete as many as you are comfortable getting to.
-If you have partial solutions, feel free to leverage the features of git and github to better isolate these for review.
+You are not expected to complete all of the above steps but you should try to complete as many as you are comfortable getting through in a reasonable amount of time.
+If you have partial solutions to any of the above, feel free to leverage the features of git and github to better isolate them for review.

-You are expected to solve the prompt on your own.
-You are of course welcome to look up documentation, stack overflow posts, or any other standard development resources while completing this assignment.
+You are encouraged to look up documentation, stack overflow posts, or any other standard development resources while completing this assignment.

 ## Submission